How Can We Best Help Students Learn About Sex?

 Many teachers would rather scratch out their own eyes than teach Sex Ed or other PSHE topics, but as someone who trained to teach this subject, the 12-week sex education course delivered to Year 11s is one of my favourite teaching topics.
 Over the weeks we consider the biological, emotional, historical and legal aspects of sexual behaviour.
 For example, do you know what the HPV vaccine does, and why it was so controversial?
 Or where are you legally able to touch someone without their consent?
 Both are questions I couldn’t answer before I started teaching and the answers given by student at the beginning of sessions indicates an equal level of ignorance.

-to good sex education is the lack of appropriate language available to speak about sexual activities, meaning most teachers are terrified at the thought of using inappropriate language and the teenagers are equally obsessed with using ‘rude’ words to show their flippance towards the subject.
+Such ignorance may be because the British talk so infrequently about sexual activity in a sensible way.
+A significant barrier to good sex education is the lack of appropriate language available to speak about sexual activities, meaning most teachers are terrified at the thought of using inappropriate language and the teenagers are equally obsessed with using ‘rude’ words to show their flippance towards the subject.
 The sensationalisation of sex in the media and online sites hardly helps.

 All fears aside, however, by their GCSE year some students will already be having sex, and many will begin in the next 2 years.
 This means even typically inattentive students listen intently to the information provided.
 Few teachers expect good behaviour during Sex Ed lessons, but if you expect it and plan for it is amazing what students will learn over 12 weeks.